 The motive behind the Search

 The main aim is to find out whether an invention is completely new.
 The patent must not have any resemblance to previous inventions or products belonging from the same or different field.
-If a prior art or prior patent discloses your invention in every minute detail, then the invention is unlikely to be patentable.
+If a prior art or prior patent discloses your invention in every minute detail, then the invention is unlikely to secure a patent.
 Thus a prior-art search or a patentability search helps to determine the novelty of an invention or product.

 A positive result for a patentability search allows the applicant to proceed for application preparation, filing, and prosecution.
-On the other hand the money spent for the patent application would not be worth it, if the search result is a negative one.
+On the other hand, if the search result is a negative one.
+It is a waste of money and other resources.

 State of the Art Search